Analysis and simulation of a variational stabilization for the Helmholtz equation with noisy Cauchy data: Numerical examples

+High frequency problems are usually challenging.
+Our numerical results for the well-posed problem \eqref{UU} of $U$ report that $M$ should be large enough for better resolution.
+In the regularized problem \eqref{systemV}, this also corresponds to choosing smaller values of $\varepsilon$.
+Thus, in this test, we report our numerical results with $\varepsilon=10^{-2}$ and $\varepsilon = 10^{-4}$.
+When $\varepsilon=10^{-2}$, we illustrate the reconstructed solution with $M=80$.
+When $\varepsilon = 10^{-4}$, we take $M=160$.
+Doing so ensures the same value of $\eta_{\varepsilon}^{2}$ discussed in the previous example.

-Similar to Example 1, we can see the reconstruction becomes better when $\varepsilon$ decreases from 0.99 to 0.1; see Figure \ref{fig:2}.
-Especially, when $\varepsilon = 0.1$, the computed solution, cf. Figure \ref{fig:2c} shows exactly the same shape and location of all yellow bands in the true solution (Figure \ref{fig:2}).
-In Figure \ref{fig:2b} for $\varepsilon=0.99$, those bands do not have the correct shape.
-Moreover, the illustration when $\varepsilon = 0.1$ is much clearer than that of $\varepsilon = 0.99$.
-This observation is exactly the same as in Example 1; see Figures \ref{fig:1b} and \ref{fig:1c}.
-We also report that the relative error $E$ in this case reduces significantly from 183.38\% to 16.18\%, when $\varepsilon$ decreases from 0.99 to 0.1.
+Similar to Examples 1 and 2, we can see the reconstruction becomes better when $\varepsilon$ decreases, in this case, from $10^{-2}$ to $10^{-4}$; see Figure \ref{fig:2}.
+Especially, when $\varepsilon = 10^{-4}$, the computed solution, cf. Figure \ref{fig:2c}, shows exactly the same shape and location of all yellow bands in the true solution (Figure \ref{fig:2}).
+As can be seen from Figure \ref{fig:2b} for $\varepsilon=10^{-2}$, those bands are not even visible, and the value of the computed solution still undergoes the blow-up phenomenon due to the natural Hadamard instability.
+This graphical observation is not captured well in Example 1; see Figures \ref{fig:1b} and \ref{fig:1c}.
+This also explains why regularization of high frequency problems is rather challenging.
+We finally report that the relative error $E$ in this case reduces significantly from 1687.3\% to 7.212\%, when $\varepsilon$ decreases from $10^{-2}$ to $10^{-4}$.